 Current use: This site is currently built out and the development building is full.
-The 32 acres to the west will not be actively marketed at this time.
+The 32 acres to the west will be actively marketed at this time.

-Future plans: Explore options for repurchase where development has not taken place.
-Plan and plat the 32 acres (orchard property) in order to prepare for development.
+Future plans: Plan and plat the 32 acres (orchard property) in order to prepare for development and clarify road.